 Can Title I funds be used to pay for transportation while a student is homeless?

-Generally no. Title I funds cannot be used for transportation costs while a student is homeless.
-However, Title I funds can be used for non-mandated transportation services for students who are homeless, including transportation to and from after- and before-school activities, transportation to the school of origin after the student has moved into permanent housing, transportation for parents to attend school events, and transportation to medical appointments that relate in some way to the student's education.
+A June 2014 Field Memo from the NY State Education Department authorizes school districts to use Title I funds to pay for the cost of transporting students in temporary housing.
+Title I funds can also be used for non-mandated transportation services for students who are in temporary housing, including transportation to and from after- and before-school activities, transportation to the school of origin after the student has moved into permanent housing, transportation for parents to attend school events, and transportation to medical appointments that relate in some way to the student's education.

 Can Title I funds be used to pay for eyeglasses/ medical/dental services for homeless students?